 3) Bad visual quality

-Etsy, a massive online marketplace that specialises in hand-made or vintage goods with over 60 million different things for sale on its pages, has noted that photos are the most important factor in an online sale for 90% of its users!
+Etsy, a massive online marketplace that specializes in hand-made or vintage goods with over 60 million different things for sale on its pages, has noted that photos are the most important factor in an online sale for 90% of its users!

 Essentially, consumers who want to buy a product online without going into a store to look at it in person are going to be looking at every minor detail of the product to make sure that it’s what they’re looking for before they make a decision.
-If you can’t give them the information they want with high-quality product photos, and you provide them instead with something lacklustre, then they’re not going to be interested in buying whatever you have.
-Bad product photos are just as bas as no photos at all!
+If you can’t give them the information they want with high-quality product photos, and you provide them instead with something lackluster, then they’re not going to be interested in buying whatever you have.
+Bad product photos are just as bad as no photos at all!

 III) Choose Meero for all your product photo needs